SwellRT/swellrt/README.md

 - **createDist**: builds the zip and tar file for distribution.
 - **createDistZip**: builds the zip for distribution.
 - **createDistTar**: builds the tar for distribution.
+- **createDistSource**: builds the zip and tar file for distributing the source.
+- **createDistSourceZip**: builds the zip for distributing the source.
+- **createDistSourceTar**: builds the tar for distributing the source.

 Build
 -----